ryle-e/ryle-radio-docs/ryle-radio-docs/Guides/Basic Radio Sample.md

 This sample is a basic demo intended to illustrate how a radio could be laid out, using all three default track types.
+Reading this entire guide isn't necessary if you'd rather check out the scene then cross-reference things you don't understand rather than taking in the whole thing- however this guide does introduce some key points about [[#An average Track|all]] or [[#Specific tracks|specific]] tracks.

 ---
 ## Accessing the sample
 First, install the sample through Unity's Package Manager.
 Navigate to `RyleRadio/Samples/BasicRadio`, and open `MainScene`.
-It should look like this: ![[Pasted image 20251002182350.png]]
+It should look like this: ![[Pasted image 20251007223213.png]]

 ## Description
 ### Scene